lindavr/Docs/ContributorGuide/tools-and-setup.md

 2. **Copy the Personal Access Token** that you got from [https://github.com/settings/tokens](https://github.com/settings/tokens).
 You can accept the default permissions for the token.
 Save the Personal Access Token in a text file for later reuse.

-3. **Clone a copy of the forked repository to your computer** with your credentials embedded in the Git command string.
+3. **Clone a copy of the forked repository to your computer** with your credentials embedded in the Git `clone` command string.
 To do this, open Git Bash and run it as an administrator.
-At the command prompt, enter the following command.
-This command creates a directory on your computer, using the same <repository-name>.
-If you're using the default location, it will be stored in c:\users\<your Windows user account>\<repository-name>(-pr).
+At the command prompt, enter the following command, which will create a directory on your computer using the same as specified in `<repository-name>`.
+If you're using the default location, it will be stored in `c:\users\<your Windows user account>\<repository-name>(-pr)`.

 Public repo: